AlibabaCloudDocs/ecs/intl.en-US/API Reference/Appendix/API behavior when an instance is locked for security reasons.md

 |ModifyDiskAttribute|Normal logic|
 |ModifyInstanceAttribute|Error|
 |RebootInstance|Error|
-|ReInitDisk| -   When the disk is in the `In_use`:
+|ReInitDisk|-   Returns an error when the disk is in the In\_use state.
--   When the disk is in the other status: Normal Logic
+-   Normal logic when the disk is in another state. |

- |
 |ReplaceSystemDisk|Normal logic|
 |ResetDisk|Error|
 |RevokeSecurityGroup|Normal logic|